Time in Spain: The Canary Islands exception

-Daylight saving time

-Daylight saving time (DST) was first introduced in 1918, the year in which World War I ended.
-It was then introduced and abolished several times.
-It was not applied in 1920–1923, 1925, 1930 nor during the Second Spanish Republic period in 1931–1936.
-During the Spanish Civil War, DST was re-established, but there were different dates of application, depending on if the territory was under the control of the Republican faction or Nationalist faction.
-Curiously, the Republican faction made its first attempt to change from Greenwich Mean Time to Central European Time when time was advanced 1 hour on 2 April 1938 and advanced another hour on 30 April 1938, only adjusting back 1 hour on 2 October 1938.
-After the war ended on 1 April 1939, Greenwich Mean Time was re-established and on 15 April 1939 DST was also applied.

-Since 1974, after the 1973 oil crisis, daylight saving time has been observed every year.
-In 1981 it was applied as a directive and is revised every 4 years, DST is observed from the last Sunday in March (01:00 UTC) to the last Sunday in September (01:00 UTC).
-In 1996, daylight saving time was harmonised throughout the European Union by Directive 2000/84/EC, which moved the end of DST to the last Sunday in October.

 Central European Time

 In 1940, Francisco Franco changed the time zone by changing 16 March 1940 23:00 Greenwich Mean Time to 17 March 1940 00:00 Central European Time during World War II.
 This was made permanent in 1942 in order to be in line with German-occupied Europe.
 Several western European countries, including France, Belgium, and the Netherlands stayed on German time after the war in addition to Spain.

 Criticism of the use of Central European Time

-According to the original 24-hour division of the world, the nearest mean solar time zone is Greenwich Mean Time for all of mainland Spain except the westernmost part (about three-quarters of Galicia) and the westernmost part of Extremadura and the westernmost part of Andalucía which corresponds with the UTC-01:00 time zone.
+According to the original 24-hour division of the world, the nearest mean solar time zone is Greenwich Mean Time for all of mainland Spain – except the westernmost parts of the autonomous communities of Galicia (about three-quarters of the community), Extremadura and Andalusia – which corresponds with the UTC time zone.
 However, all of mainland Spain has used Central European Time (UTC+01:00) since 1940.
 At the time it was considered a temporary wartime decision that would be revoked a few years later, but the revocation never happened.

 Some activists believe that the mismatch between Spain's clock time and solar time contributes to the country's unusual daily schedule.
 They believe that the relatively late sunrises and sunsets shift the average Spaniard's day later than it otherwise would be, and that a return to its original time zone would help boost productivity and bring family and work rhythms into better balance.

+Some scientists, such as Jorge Mira of the University of Santiago de Compostela, argue against changing the time zone because it is likely that work schedules will also be regressed by one hour to align with solar time, resulting in no net effect in the long term; they fear disruption in the short term as Spaniards acclimatize to Greenwich time.
+Other countries at the same latitude as Spain, such as Japan, have similar time uses despite being closer to solar time; while countries in Northern Europe experience fewer hours of daylight and have shorter workdays.